MLH-Fellowship/0.5.2-whereami/README.md

         $ cd cli

-2. Install dependencies using `pip`.

-        $ pip install -r requirements.txt

-3. For development, run the CLI as a package by using the `-m` flag when executing `python`.
+2. For development, run the CLI as a package by using the `-m` flag when executing `python`.
 You'll first need to `cd` out of the `cli` directory.

         $ cd ..